moshthesubnet/my-lab-docs/docs/index.md

 ---

 ## 🚀 About Me
 After spending the majority of my professional career working in the medical industry, I pivoted to Network Engineering, where I manage infrastructure for government-contracted projects.
-I'm a firm believer in the "Lab Everything" philosophy—if I’m not configuring it at work, I’m probably breaking it (and fixing it) in my Proxmox cluster at home.
+I'm a firm believer in the "Lab Everything" philosophy-if I’m not configuring it at work, I’m probably breaking it (and fixing it) in my Proxmox cluster at home.

 When I'm not in the terminal, you can find me at a punk rock show or tinkering with my automation workflows.